vividos/RemotePhotoTool/Sourcecode.md

 # Installation of components #

-## Visual Studio Community 2015 ##
+## Visual Studio Community 2017 ##

-Install Visual Studio 2015.
-Any version will do, including Visual Studio Community 2015, which I use.
+Install Visual Studio 2017.
+Any version will do, including Visual Studio Community, which I'm using.
 Be sure to install the "Microsoft Foundation Classes for C++" feature, that can be found under "Programming Languages > Visual C++" node when installing Visual Studio.
 When installed into the default folders, the example batch files can be used to build the application.